 - Mint leaves.
-The scent from mint leaves affects ants’ superior sense of smell, and ants will generally avoid areas with mint leaves.
+The scent of mint leaves affects ants’ superior sense of smell, and ants generally avoid areas with mint leaves.
 You can blend mint leaves and apply the liquid to your body.

 - Vinegar.
-Any vinegar will repel ants, but apple cider vinegar is more suitable for skin.
+Any vinegar will repel ants, but apple cider vinegar is more suitable for the skin.
 I recommend using Bragg Organic Apple Cider Vinegar from Amazon.com.
-It’s affordable and comes in a big bottle, so you’ll get a lot of use from it.
-Simply add some of the vinegar to a spray bottle and apply it to your skin to keep ants away.
+It’s affordable and comes in a big bottle, so you’ll use it a lot.
+Add some vinegar to a spray bottle and apply it to your skin to keep ants away.

 However, natural repellents, including cinnamon, mint leaves, and vinegar, emit offensive odors to ants and keep them away.
 Additionally, you can prevent ant infestations in your home by storing and sealing your food.